msemtd/CheeseBoard_Software/examples/DawnDuskLight/README.md

 + OnMode brightness should call over into GoToSleepMode

-+ If ModeRealTime::dnsLookup fails three times in a row, abort (repeated blocking dnsLookups cause lock up of UI)
++ If RealTimeClock::dnsLookup fails three times in a row, abort (repeated blocking dnsLookups cause lock up of UI)

 + Before NTP works, set mode line in clock to show "connecting..."